Vietnam.vn - Nền tảng quảng bá Việt Nam

 2. Issuing documents to direct, manage and guide implementation

-The Provincial People's Committee has issued many documents to specify, direct and implement the New Rural Development Program, including: 46 decisions, 17 plans and many other specific documents.
+The Provincial People's Committee has issued many documents to specify, direct and implement the New Rural Construction Program, including: 46 decisions, 17 plans and many other individual documents.

-The Office of Coordination for New Rural Construction, departments and branches, according to their assigned functions and tasks, have proactively issued documents guiding the implementation of each assigned New Rural Construction criterion.
+The Office for Coordination of New Rural Construction, departments and branches, according to their assigned functions and tasks, have proactively issued documents guiding the implementation of each assigned New Rural Construction criterion.

-The People's Council and People's Committee at district and commune levels have issued many documents to organize the implementation of the Program, including many resolutions of the People's Council approving programs and projects to support and encourage the New Rural Construction movement, which have effectively promoted the New Rural Construction movement in the area.
+The People's Council and People's Committee at district and commune levels have issued many documents to organize the implementation of the Program, including many resolutions of the People's Council approving programs and projects to support and encourage the New Rural Construction movement, which have been effective and promoted the New Rural Construction movement in the area.

 Basically, the mechanisms, policies, documents on leadership, direction, management and guidance for the implementation of the New Rural Program in the province have been fully issued, with many innovations, in line with practical requirements, creating conditions for localities to accelerate the progress of building new rural areas, improve the quality of criteria for building advanced new rural areas and model new rural areas in the period of 2021-2025 according to the set plan.